umasatyaprakash27/Smart-Street-Light-Controller-using-IOT/README.md

 Along with the light sensor (LDR) we will also be working with Ultrasonic sensor (HCSR-04) or PIR sensor which are used to sense and detect the objects in their range.
-Proposed Technique and IOT DeploymentFirstly The tools that we are going to use in this project include ArduinoUNO, Cable wires, Led Bulbs, Ultrasonic sensor(HCSR-04), light sensor
+Proposed Technique and IOT Deployment:
+Firstly The tools that we are going to use in this project include Arduino UNO, Cable wires, Led Bulbs, Ultrasonic sensor(HCSR-04), light sensor
 (LDR), Machine Learning (Clustering Technique), Breadboard, Gas Sensor, Buzzer etc.
 The main idea of our project model is if the sun light intensity is very less(i.e